 Old Narth looked much the same as his son, with a gaunt and unsmiling face, and a pair of pale eyes peering out at the world from beneath the frayed edge of a flat-brimmed leather hat.
-Their clothes were a motley assortment of rags and leathers secured by yellowed bone toggles and buttons.
-Bright colors had faded into paltry imitations of former splendor, and the leather was cracked and drying from the efforts of the sun and the never-ceasing wind.
+Their clothes were a motley assortment of rags and leathers secured by yellowed bone toggles and greasy wooden buttons.
+Bright colors had faded into paltry imitations of former splendor, and the leather was cracked and drying from the efforts of the sun and the unceasing, moaning wind.
 It creaked as they moved, two humanoid figures in a land of white dust, leading a donkey that was on the edge of death, the animal living only because it was a habit.

 The boy worked the mud in his mouth to the tip of his tongue, then spat again in an attempt to clear it of muck.
 The dust was everywhere: coating the exposed skin of his face like flour, turning the blond hair that stuck out from under his hat white, powdering his garments and the hide of the donkey until its black skin looked pale grey.
 It was grit in his eyes that also crunched beneath his teeth, despite the faded red kerchief that covered half the boy's sun-darkened, weathered face.

 " 'Ow much farther?" the lad asked his father.